Happy New Year everybody! I hope you all had a lovely Christmas, and that 2018 is a joyful and prosperous year for you. 🙂

 - A Christmas Carol Goes Wrong – This was a really enjoyable, farcical, slapstick, silly production, made by the Mischief Theatre company, who have done other shows like this on the TV and in the theatre before.
 It ironically takes great acting skill to make this kind of comedy work well, which it does.
 Mum and I were going to see Comedy About A Bank Robbery by this company last year, but we both fell ill and couldn’t make it.
 So we need to try and book up for it again during 2018.

-And on the radio, Mum and I listened to the wonderful Junior Choice on BBC Radio 2, which has lots of classic old songs.
+On the radio, Mum and I listened to the wonderful Junior Choice on BBC Radio 2, which has lots of classic old songs.
 Very silly songs, sure, like Ernie (The Fastest Milkman In The West) by Benny Hill, My Brother by Terry Scott, Hole In The Ground by Bernard Cribbins, and so many more, and that’s its charm.
 It’s a lovely bit of harmless nostalgia.
 And we also listened to the 50th anniversary special of Just A Minute on BBC Radio 4, which cleverly brought together various celebrity contestants from the past 5 decades all at once, a nice tribute to the show’s legacy and success.

 So I ate lots of food, watched lots of TV, and had lots of well-deserved lie-ins.
 And it was a wonderful, quiet, easy Christmas, our best one for a while.
 So my mother and I are really happy with how it turned out.